amandakoire/amandakoire.github.io/opportunities.md

 9th World Congress on Women's Mental Health, November 6-9, 2022.
 Maastricht, The Netherlands.
 Details [here](https://www.iawmh2022.org/).
 Abstracts due March 31st.

+**Research Awards**\
+Susan A. Hickman Memorial Research Award through [PSI](https://psi.societyconference.com/v2/) for an individual involved in a scholarly research project that contributes to the field of perinatal mental health.
+The full award is $10,000 which includes a stipend for travel to attend the 35th Annual PSI Conference.
+Due April 15th, 2022.

 **Medical Student Away Rotations**\
 Zucker School of Medicine at Hofstra/Northwell\
 University of Missouri at Columbia\